CSC375-Open-Source-Development/Animal-API-Python/README.md

 ## How to set this project up?

-Project was written in Node.
+Project was written in Python.
 Recommend Python version 3.10, but this project is simple enough where any version >= 3.8 should reasonably work without issue.

 - Clone project